 Legalization of marijuana in the state

-Marijuana will soon be legal in Minnesota, which means that there may be a higher chance of intoxicated individuals getting behind the wheel.
+On August 1, 2023, possession of recreational marijuana became legal in Minnesota for those aged 21 and over, which means that there may be a higher chance of intoxicated individuals getting behind the wheel.
 Unlike with suspected drunk driving, law enforcement has no accurate way to determine if a driver is under the influence of drugs and by how much.
 Law enforcement has admitted that this makes marijuana-related cases more complicated.

 Defending against intoxicated driving charges